 The Brintzikis also play an important role in their community by providing a local gathering place for the Arts.
 The amphitheater on their property is offered to the community to host plays, concerts, and other shows.

-In addition, the Geisse Winery is committed to the health of the environment, its employees, and customers.
+In addition, the Geisse Winery is committed to the health of the environment, its employees, and customers, and is practicing organic.
 Using zero pesticides, the winery has adopted a Chilean technology called the Thermal Pest Control (TPC) system, which negates the need for pesticides.
 This technique protects and stimulates the self-defense mechanism of the vine, resulting in even higher quality wines - while keeping chemicals out their fine products.
 Geisse Winery further has generous labor policies and offers standalone family homes on the vineyard to its employees.

 We are pleased to now include these iconic wines, and pioneering winery, to our portfolio.